Digital Image Pro Tips

 Scrapbooking had it’s heyday about a decade ago, but there are still many people who love to physically design pages.
 I’m talking about using papers, stickers & embellishments to design a page that’ll perfectly display your images.
 Digital has stolen our basic urge to create and scrapbooking is a great way to reclaim it.

-Scrapbooking is perfect for kids as well.
+Also, scrapbooking is perfect for kids.
 They will astound you with their creativity.
 Plus, using scissors promotes dexterity and organizing items to fit within a page promotes spatial awareness.
 Kids will learn as they create and they’ll LOVE to look at their scrapbook for years to come.

 5. Memory Books